nnethercote/perf-book/src/general-tips.md

 speed things up: (a) make the function faster, and/or (b) avoid calling it as much.

-It is usually easier, and often as effective, to avoid silly slowdowns as it is to introduce clever speedups.
+It is often easier to eliminate silly slowdowns than it is to introduce clever speedups.

 Avoid computing things unless necessary.
 Lazy/on-demand computations are often a win.